Tutorial 6 - Simulate Thermal Performance

 ylabel('voltage / V');

 We plot the minimum and maximum values of the temperature in the model as a function of time.
 The temperature for each grid cell, is stored in state.ThermalModel.T.
-For each computed step, we extract the minimum and maximum value of the temperature
+For each computed step, we extract the minimum and maximum value of the temperature.
+We notice that there is very little temperature variation.
+The reason is that we have a small cell which is very thin, with a lot of external contact where heat can be released.

 T0 = PhysicalConstants.absoluteTemperature;